-Elgin Community College's robust internship program assists in preparing and matching well-qualified students with excellent internship opportunities both locally and nationally.
+Elgin Community College's robust internship program helps prepare and match well-qualified students with excellent local and national internship opportunities.

 Students gain relevant work experience in their programs of study, and companies build a recruiting pipeline with up-and-coming professionals – a win/win for everyone!

 Student Intern Benefits

 - Apply what you are learning in your courses in a real-world environment.